 USD 1,090 934 *

-This programme will present the regulatory guidelines and requirements, discuss practical approaches to developing the content and preparation of the clinical overview and clinical summaries (module 2) and provide an update on the latest information and potential future developments.
-Associated documents will also be discussed, such as the risk management plan and summary of product characteristics.
+This interactive course will present the regulatory guidelines and requirements of Module 2 and discuss practical approaches to developing the content and preparation of the clinical overview and clinical summaries.
+The programme will provide a review of the latest information and potential future developments and cover associated documents, such as the RMP and SmPC.
+A practical workshop session will simulate real situations and highlight the key issues to consider when preparing the content of the written summary.

 Benefits of attending: